dalyanalytics/shinyfa/README.md

 <!-- badges: start -->
 <!-- badges: end -->

-The goal of shinyfa is to ...
+The goal of {shinyfa} is to provide Shiny developers analysis tools understand file contents of particularly large Shiny app directories.

 ## Installation

-You can install the development version of shinyfa from [GitHub](https://github.com/) with:
+You can install the development version of {shinyfa} from [GitHub](https://github.com/) with:

 ``` r
 # install.packages("pak")